-- Introduce your puppy to the crate slowly
+- Take it slow when introducing your puppy to the crate

-- Gradually extend the time that they are in the crate
+- Slowly extend the amount of time puppy spends in the crate

 Although the guidelines below are general, in the sense that they can be applied to any dog, you must ensure that your lab pup is comfortable with the training sessions to ensure a safe and positive experience for you both.

 Crate Training a Lab Puppy Step 1.
-Prepare the Crate
+Prep the Crate Ahead of Time

 One of the most important elements in crate training a lab puppy and your experience is the crate, of course!
 You need to ensure that your dog’s crate is not only aesthetically pleasing to you, but comfortable for them!

-A Labrador Retriever should have a medium-large sized crate.
-Your pup should have room to do all of the following without touching the sides of the crate or contorting themselves:
+A medium-large sized crate is best for Labrador Retrievers.
+I would not recommend anything smaller.
+Your pup should have all the room needed to do the following without running into the sides of the crate cramping themselves:

 - Sit up